glpi-project/docdev/source/plugins/notifications.rst

 This is needed when the plugin needs to create a new event for an itemtype which belongs to GLPI core.

-The folowing example creates an event `plugin_exemple` for Tickets.
+The folowing example creates an event `plugin_example` for Tickets.

 In setup.php, hook the function `plugin_example_get_events()`.